 Co-Curricular Activities (CCAs)

-• CCA can fuel in the individual a life-long love for a particular activity, be it a sport or a musical pursuit.
+• CCA can fuel in the individual, a life-long love for a particular activity, be it a sport or an arts-related pursuit.

 • CCA helps the individual to lead a balanced life in adulthood.